kosmalex/OLED_controller/README.md

 # OLED_controller
- Write compile and run psudo instructions to draw with pmodOLED
+ Write compile and run pseudo instructions to draw with pmodOLED

 # Components: